goldcoin/goldcoin/doc/build-windows.md

 To get the bash shell, you must first activate the feature in Windows.

-1. Turn on Developer Mode
-  * Open Settings -> Update and Security -> For developers
-  * Select the Developer Mode radio button
-  * Restart if necessary
+To get the bash shell, you must first activate the feature in Windows.

-2. Enable the Windows Subsystem for Linux feature
+1. Enable the Windows Subsystem for Linux feature
-  * From Start, search for "Turn Windows features on or off" (type 'turn')
+  * Open the Windows Features dialog (`OptionalFeatures.exe`)
-  * Select Windows Subsystem for Linux (beta)
+  * Enable 'Windows Subsystem for Linux'
-  * Click OK
-  * Restart if necessary
+  * Click 'OK' and restart if necessary
+2. Install Ubuntu
+  * Open Microsoft Store and search for "Ubuntu 18.04" or use [this link](https://www.microsoft.com/store/productId/9N9TNGVNDL3Q)
+  * Click Install
 3. Complete Installation
-  * Open a cmd prompt and type "bash"
+  * Open a cmd prompt and type "Ubuntu1804"
-  * Accept the license
   * Create a new UNIX user account (this is a separate account from your Windows account)

 After the bash shell is active, you can follow the instructions below, starting